Arstanley/MiniRL-MIC/README.md

 # reinforcement_learning
 ## Overview
 This project uses WebGME to build a design studio that automatically trains openAI gym reinforcement learning agents.
-Users can configure experiments by customizing the agent parameters, policy, and neural network architectures as well as switch between gym environments.
-The results of the trained agent are displayed in the evaluation of the agent and allows for downloading the trained model artifact.
+Users can design experiments by selecting an environment, choosing an RL algorithm/policy, and specifying training settings such as hyperparameters, network architecture, and runtime options.
+The design studio uses this configuration and automatically trains an agent with the specified parameters.
+After the agent is trained, the studio evaluates the agent on a rollout of the environment and displays a gif of the agent's policy and the downloadable trained model artifact.

 ## Installation
 First, install the reinforcement_learning following: